 But as advantageous as data can be, new business owners might find it overwhelming in such large doses.
 To decide if Kissmetrics is right for you, try it out for free for 14 days.
 If you’re still interested, you’ll have to contact them to determine an appropriate monthly price.

 Another benefit of Crazy Egg is that it’s very user-friendly.
-Data reports are easy to understand, whether you are looking for metrics on individual visitors or average visitor behavior.
+Data reports are easy to understand, whether you are looking for metrics on individual visitors or normal visitor behavior.

 Crazy Egg is free for 30 days, with the basic plan starting at an affordable $29.99 per month.
 The most expensive plan offers a lot more features, hence the $189.99 price tag.
 New users should take full advantage of that 30-day trial to determine if the basic plan is sufficient for their needs.